GREAT GRANDMOTHER QUARTET

 (That child has to live.

-to marry the baker and take his name.
+You will have to marry the baker and take his name.

 The boy will be fearful, pale.